-In this situation, the WLAN AN is connected to the multiple ISPs and PLMNs in the layer 2 for scenario 3 as shown in Figure C.1.1.
+In this situation, the WLAN AN may be connected to multiple ISPs and PLMNs in the layer 2 for scenario 3 as shown in Figure C.1.1.
+Another solution using DNS and NAT is described in C.2.3.

-To this end, APs in WLAN AN should support multiple SSIDs.
-Also-VLAN or other layer 2 tunnelling capabilities should be implemented in APs or access controller in WLAN AN in order to separate traffics of different networks.
+To this end, VLAN or other layer 2 tunnelling capabilities may be implemented in APs or access controller in WLAN AN in order to separate traffic of different networks.

-The interface between the WLAN AN and the PLMN shall be a Layer 2 tunnel, such as VLAN, Martini, or VPLS, etc. The WAG takes the role of the access router of the WLAN AN.
+The interface between the WLAN AN and the PLMN may be a Layer 2 tunnel, such as VLAN, Martini, or VPLS, etc. The WAG takes the role of the access router of the WLAN AN.
 This enables end to end tunnelling for scenario 3, even when the IP address of the PDG is not routable on the Internet.

 The local IP address of a WLAN UE in scenario 3 belongs to the PLMN's IP address space.
-This precludes supporting simultaneous use of scenario 2 and scenario 3.
-So, all the packets from/to a WLAN UE shall pass through the PLMN.
+So, all the packets to a WLAN UE shall pass through the PLMN.